prabhuignoto/react-chrono-docs/docs/features/slideshow.md

 export default MyTimeline;
 ```

 In the example above, the Chrono component is configured to show each timeline card for 5 seconds before moving on to the next one.
-The `slideshow` prop is also set to true, enabling the automated slideshow feature.
+The `slideShow` prop is also set to true, enabling the automated slideshow feature.

-The `slideshow` prop is a useful feature for creating automated timeline presentations.
+The `slideShow` prop is a useful feature for creating automated timeline presentations.
 With the ability to configure the `slideItemDuration` prop and choose from three different slide show types, you can easily customize the slideshow to fit your needs.